climateinteractive/enroads-guide/docs/guide/background.rst

 -  “We’ve done a lot in energy efficiency and clean energy – why haven’t we solved the climate crisis?”

 **To illustrate this point:** See the ‘Kaya Graphs’ View.
-Even though Energy Intensity of GDP improves a lot (the blue line falls faster) and the C intensity of Primary Energy decreases as well, CO2 Emissions from Energy continues to grow until 2060 and then, only then, falls.
+Even though Energy Intensity of GDP improves a lot (the blue line falls faster) and the C intensity of Primary Energy decreases as well, CO\ :sub:`2` Emissions from Energy continues to grow until 2060 and then, only then, falls.
 The reasons are on the left side of the view – steadily growing Global Population and GDP per Capita.

 |image28|